-A side trip from Soda Springs on Soda Springs Rd. will take you to the Ice Lakes Lodge in 2.1 miles.
-They have rooms and food.
+A side trip from Soda Springs on Soda Springs Rd. will take you to the Serene Lakes (old Ice Lakes) in 2.1 miles.
 Ice harvesting was done on the lakes there for a few years until it was realized that the 35 foot average snowfall made it just too hard.
 You can read about the history there.

-Back on Old 40 leaving Soda Springs, you are going east heading up towards the Summit.
-Look to the right and admire Van Norden Meadow, the route of the wagon trains and the source of the Yuba River.
-Native Americans used the valley for thousands of years leaving behind grinding rocks.
+Back on Old 40 leaving Soda Springs, you are going east heading up to the Summit.

+Look to the right and admire Van Norden

+Meadow, or Summit Valley (far right panel bottom), the route of the wagon trains and the source of the Yuba River.
+Native Americans used the valley for thousands of years leaving behind grinding rocks, metates, and cupules.
 11.8 miles from Cisco and 2.3 miles from the DSHS is the Sugar Bowl lookout.
-The Summit is 12.6 miles from Cisco and 3.3 miles from DSHS.
+Donner Pass is 12.6 miles from Cisco and 3.3 miles from DSHS.

-At the Summit you are at 7039 feet.
-There are great hiking opporunities here.
+At the Pass you are at 7135 feet.
+There are great hiking opportunities here.
 Pick up information at the Historical Society in Soda Springs.
+If you like hiking pick up the "Historical Hikes of Donner Summit" brochure.

-Across from Donner Ski Ranch you can turn right off Old 40 and head in to Sugar Bowl where there is a very good restaurant and refreshements.
+Across from Donner Ski Ranch there are two 20 Mile